 By Samantha Evans | 24th October, 2018

-As one of the world leaders in ecotourism, it’s hardly a surprise that its oceans are home to almost four percent of all of the world’s coral reefs and are inhabited by over 1,500 species of marine life.
 It was only natural that we chose this paradise for the location of our Shark Conservation Project.
-Our Fiji staff and volunteers are always telling us such wonderful things about this beautiful archipelago, so we decided to share some of our favourite facts with you.
+Our staff and participants in Fiji are always telling us such wonderful things about this beautiful archipelago, so we decided to share some of our favourite facts with you.

 2. For a cool few million you too can have your own slice of paradise.
 In 2005 Mel Gibson purchased Mago Island for $15m.

 3. These days around 40% of the Fijian population are of Indian descent.
 Fiji was colonised by the British between 1874 and 1970.
 Between 1879 and 1916 they gave 600,000 Indians free passage to Fiji in exchange for work on the sugarcane plantations.
+The official languages of Fiji are English, Fijian, and Fijian Hindi.

 4. For the fashion conscious please bear in mind that unless you are the chief, wearing a hat and sunglasses in a Fijian village is a big no-no.